 All graphical elements are shown for the current report.
 If generating a new report, all tracks and markers from the previous report are erased and replaced by new.
 When switching to other panels, all graphical elements from the current online report, as well as a map position and zoom remain on the map.
 To remove them, return to the Reports panel and click on the Clear button.
 Alternatively, the graphics of any panel can be hidden or displayed again.
 To do this, select the corresponding options in the horizontal menu.
 More information about using map with different panels can be found here.

-Interval filtration is supported for some graphical elements (e.g. markers of speedings, events, fillings, thefts, parkings, and stops, as well as trip routes) adjusted upon working with a report template.
+Interval filtration is supported for some graphical elements (e.g. trip routes, markers of speedings, events, fillings, thefts, parkings, and stops) adjusted upon working with a report template.
 To set interval filtration means to indicate parameters considered for displaying graphical elements on the map.
 The values of filtration parameters are indicated for each element individually.
 A set of available filtration parameters for such an element corresponds to a set used for the interval filtration in a similar-type table.

 If interval filtration has been already set for a table of the corresponding type, and such a filtration needs to be set for displaying graphical elements on the map as well, you can facilitate a process of indicating the filtration parameters by uploading those applied to the table.
 To do so, select a corresponding table in the drop-down list (the first line of the dialog) and click Upload.